seapoe1809/Health_server/README.md

 Once started the server should be active at port :3001.
 The browser should auto launch and take you there.
 You could easily access on the home computer at http://localhost:3001 .The flask server when launched will give you the IP address at which it launched.
 You could now navigate to that http://your_ip_adddress:3001 with any mobile device and access the server.

+Go to the Information Card to change your password and familiarize yourself with Darnahi.
+Dont forget to Install Ollama and Mistral Nemo Model for full functionality

 INSTALLING OLLAMA for Local LLM
 ===============================